KikeVen/python911/_posts/2019-9-26_student_grades_06.md

 ## Next tutorial

-We are going to assign a letter grade to the student based on their `grade_average`, I will introduce `for loop` and `while loop`.
+We are going to edit this program, Grade Calculator, and add letter grades to be display right next to final grade average.

 ## Things to try